 As Shad and baitfish begin to push back into coves and creeks, the bass will follow.
 Largemouth will push back into these areas gluing themselves tight to docks, timber, laydowns, and brush piles.
 They use these spots as ambush points as they wait for passing fish.
 Try bumping your spinnerbait hard off the cover, as this can trigger fish into biting.
 Usually, when a fish hits your bait using this technique, they hit it really hard.
 So be ready.

 You can also fish near hard cover well with a spinnerbait.
 The more you bang your bait against things, the better.

 4) It Resembles Schooling Fish

-Baitfish and shad will gather in large schools in the fall which make them a primary target for groups of feeding bass.
-The profile and action of a spinnerbait helps put off the look and feel of schooling fish swimming in a tight pack.
+Baitfish and shad will gather in large schools in the fall which makes them a primary target for groups of feeding bass.
+The profile and action of a spinnerbait h put off the look and feel of schooling fish swimming in a tight pack.
 Look for areas of congregated baitfish and then rip your spinnerbait through the school.
-You can also try killing your spinnerbait by letting it just free fall towards bottom.
-This helps put off a unique look similar to a dying baitfish falling to the lakes floor.
+You can also try killing your spinnerbait by letting it just free-fall towards the bottom.
+This helps put off a unique look similar to a dying baitfish falling to the lake's floor.